piechartssuck/courses/content/tasks/_index.md

 Resources such as presentations, videos, visualizations, walkthroughs, etc. take a lot of time to construct so please take some time to go through them.
 Do the materials have top notch production value?
 No because I’m not a famous director from Hollywood will millions of dollars.
 However they should be good enough…even decent.
 Given that, I am always open to suggestions so if you have any, send them along!

-## Incremental Deliverables
+## Deliverables

-Throughout the course, you will have weekly opportunities to expand and refine your skill set culminating in a final product[^1].
-Please include your name and submit all documents in either a <span style="color:#12b8ff;font-weight: bold;">.docx</span> or <span style="color:#f47a7b;font-weight: bold;">.pdf</span> format. *Remember that all submissions must be in a standard APA 7th edition formatting barring the need for a running header.*
+Throughout the course, you will have weekly opportunities that are incremental and intended to expand and refine your skill set culminating in set of final products[^1].
+You are free to submit as a <span style="color:#12b8ff;font-weight: bold;">.docx</span> or <span style="color:#f47a7b;font-weight: bold;">.pdf</span> format. *Remember that all submissions must be in a standard APA 7th edition formatting barring the need for a running header.*

 <div id="anchorwk2">